MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 - [App Service][appsvc] hosting both services and allowing autoscale and high availability without having to manage infrastructure.
 - [Azure Active Directory][aad] as the cloud-based identity and access management service taking care of authenticating services and enabling OAuth 2.0 based token-based authorization.
 - [Azure Virtual Network (VNet)][vnet] is the fundamental building block for your private network in Azure.
 VNet enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other, the internet, and on-premises networks.
-- [Azure Service Endpoints][svcep] providing secure and direct connectivity to Azure services over an optimized route over the Azure backbone network, while allowing App Service Access Restrictions to act upon the private source IP of inbound communications coming from within the integration vnet.
+- [Azure Service Endpoints][svcep] providing secure and direct connectivity to Azure services over an optimized route over the Azure backbone network, while [restricting access][accessrestrictions] to the range of private source IPs from within the integration subnet.

 In addition to these services, the code making up our services is likely to make use of the [Microsoft Authentication Library (MSAL)][msal].
 For Service A, MSAL allows for fetching access tokens from Azure AD using a client-credentials-flow.

 #### Token-based Authorization

 In step 1 of the scenario, Service A will request an access token from Azure AD to access Service B with.
 This is done through a [Client Credentials flow][clientcredsflow] and is typically facilitated by a library like [MSAL][msal] which supports this as shown in the article describing a [daemon application that call web APIs][daemoncallswebapi].
-(In addition details can be found in the [sample application for the daemon scenario][daemonsample]).
+(Additional details can be found in the [sample application for the daemon scenario][daemonsample]).
 For this, both Service A and B need to be [registered in Azure AD][appreg] with Service A requiring client credentials to be assigned in the form of either a shared secret or certificate.
 When Service A fetches a token, it injects it as a "bearer" token in the HTTP Authorization header in the request towards Service B.

 On the receiving side, Service B will need to [validate the token][tokenvalidation] to make sure it is valid and intended for Service B (indicated by the audience claim: `aud`).
 Even when a token is valid, one will want to ensure Service B is ony accessible by those clients (Service A in this case) which are explicitly allowed.
 There are three ways to accomplish this: